Master·evangeli.net

 Today's Gospel + short theological explanation

 When they arrested her for being a Christian, they first tried to convince her to make sacrifices to the gods.
-By not getting it, they forced her to prostitute herself as a punishment.
+When not accomplishing that, they forced her to prostitute herself as a punishment.
 But she had already drunk from the Gospel fountain: “For if you choose to save your life, you will lose it” (Lk 9:24).
 And she begged the Lord for His strength in order not to fail Him.

 —As St. Agatha did, we are also to pray with the Psalm: «Keep me as the apple of your eye; hide me in the shadow of your wings from the violence of the wicked» (Ps 17:8-9).